Driving on Alaska’s roads is not always a simple task. Our state’s climate provides tricky road conditions at various times of the year.

 If you’ve been injured in an auto accident related to speeding, alcohol-impairment, or any other reason, the attorneys at Farnsworth & Vance may be able to help you receive compensation for your losses.
 You shouldn’t have to suffer due to someone else’s negligence, and the accomplished attorneys at Farnsworth & Vance work hard to recover clients’ damages.

-Call Farnsworth & Vance today at (907) 290-2576 to speak with an attorney about your potential case.
+Call Farnsworth & Vance today at (907) 290-2576 or contact us online to discover your legal options.